Schachte/better-sync/README.md

 A command-line tool that uses MTP (Media Transport Protocol) to manually manage Spotify playlists and music on your Garmin device.
 This is a replacement option to Garmin Express.

+Note: I'm currently working on a desktop GUI for this tool.

 ![main](./assets/readme.png)

 ## Installation